 The father of trend following.
 The original trend spotter so to speak.
 Personally, Richard Donchians story personifies patience and perseverance.
 He achieved legendary status in the world of financial trading but he didn’t become a successful trend follower until he was in his mid 60s and kept making millions well into this 90s.
 Here is […]

 In 1968 an eccentric Texas lawyer turned a crazy idea into one of the largest airlines in America.
 Wild Turkey Bourbon and smoking are his go to stress busters.
-He’s currently 85 and has managed to build an airline that has turned a profit for every quarter for the last 43 years.
-Here’s a great interview from […]
+He’s currently 85 and has managed to build an airline that has turned a profit for every quarter for the last 43 years. edit: he passed […]

-At 82 yers old Don Wildman is the quintessential definition of the term, age is just a number.
-He snowboards, cycles and trains harder than mk ost professionals half his age.
-More about his life and his take on fear. http://superfitdads.com/let-go-of-your-fear-and-live-like-don-wildman/
+At 82 years old Don Wildman is the quintessential definition of the term, age is just a number.
+The founder of Bally Fitness snowboards, cycles and trains harder than most professionals half his age.
+More about his life and his take on fear.
+Don Wildman can run like a Marine, snowboard like an Olympian, and […]

 At five feet three inches tall, Muggsy Bogues was the shortest payer ever to play in professional basketball.
 Throughout his career, he was snickered at, underestimated, and counted out.
 But he succeeded by turning his height into the very thing that made him nationally known.
 Some people looked at his size as a curse but he […]